 Manuka Essential Oil Characteristics

-Clear to yellow colour, watery, aroma earthy, spicy, sweet, Tea Tree like fresh, medium strength and consistency
+Clear to yellow colour, watery, aroma earthy, spicy and sweet.
+With Tea Tree like freshness, it is medium in both strength and consistency.

 Extraction and Farming Method

 Manuka oil is extracted by steam distillation.
 This involves using steam from boiling water to extract the essential oil from the plant.

 The heat from the steam causes the plant’s cell walls to open allowing the essential oil to be released.

 Currently most essential oil is harvested from wild stands in New Zealand.
 Australia has concentrated on Manuka trees for their honey collection.

 History – Manuka Essential Oil